School Psychology, M.S.

 Connecticut state regulations require the completion of a course in special education for all applicants seeking certification (i.e., students enrolled in our School Counseling and School Psychology programs).
 The regulations mandate this course be comprised of not fewer than 36 clock hours, which shall include study in understanding the growth and development of children with disabilities, including gifted and talented children and children who may require special education, and methods of identifying, planning for, and working effectively with children with disabilities in the schools.

 Almost every university and community college in Connecticut offers a course that satisfies this requirement.
-Students may take this course at Southern (SED 481 or SED 482) or at another institution.
+Applicants may take this course at Southern (SED 481 or SED 482) or at another institution.
 The full list of courses in Connecticut that meet the criteria for this requirement are posted on the CT State Department of Education's Web site.

-Applicants to the School Psychology program may still apply if they have not yet satisfied this requirement, however, all applicants must submit an official transcript with a record of having satisfied the special education course requirement prior to matriculation in the program.
+Applicants to the School Psychology program may still apply if they have not yet satisfied this requirement, however, all admitted applicants must submit an official transcript with a record of having satisfied the special education course requirement prior to matriculation in the program.
 If the course was complete prior to the fall of 1998 or if the course was completed out of state, an applicant may also be required to submit a copy of the course syllabus to the university.
 After this submission, a review will determine if the course satisfies the requirement.

 Students who are granted admission to the program and have not yet fulfilled all of the course requirements will be given "Conditional Acceptance" until these requirements are met.
 Many students opt to take the Special Education Course Requirement course in the summer prior to beginning their School Psychology program.